 Contact Nick Walmsley

 If you would like to have your house blessed, please speak to Fr.
-James.
+Peter.

-Those living in the Stalham area have a house mass once a month (except during Lent and in August).
+Those living in the outlying areas have a house Mass about once a month (except during Lent and in August).
 Details are published in the Parish Newsletter.
 All are welcome.

 Parents are invited to make arrangements with Fr.
-James.
+Peter.

 FIRST CONFESSION & FIRST HOLY COMMUNION